Wallpaper vs. Paint for Offices: How to Pick the Perfect Finish

 How Maintenance Factors Into the Wallpaper vs. Paint Decision

-High-traffic, high-use areas like hallways, waiting rooms, and restrooms may benefit more from durable paint over wallpaper.
-However, wallpaper can add visual interest to offices, conference rooms, and lounges that see less frequent use and impacts.
+High-traffic areas like hallways, waiting rooms, and restrooms often benefit from durable paint.
+By contrast, wallpaper can add style and visual interest to offices, conference rooms, and lounges that see less wear and tear.

 Using Wallpaper and Paint Together for Optimal Esthetics